-- 1) Exhibits knowledge of the elements related to preflight inspection. - 2) Inspects the aeroplane with reference to an appropriate checklist.

-3) Verifies the aeroplane is in condition for safe flight.
+- Exhibits knowledge of the elements related to preflight inspection.
+This shall include which items must be inspected, the reasons for checking each item, and how to detect possible defects. - 2) Inspects the aeroplane with reference to an appropriate checklist. - 3) Verifies that the aeroplane is in condition for safe flight.